-What is talc and why is it in my cosmetics?
+What the heck is talc and why is it in my cosmetics?

 Does talc cause cancer?

-Also, “the greatest ovarian cancer risk associated with perineal talc use was observed in the subgroup of women estimated to have made more than 10,000 applications during years”, but yet “this exposure was found in only 14% of the women with ovarian cancer.”
-The scientists concluded that these findings are inconclusive and more research needs to be done on the topic.
-In addition, another study has discovered that when talc is injected in the ovaries of rats, cancer does not develop.
-But if you’re still worried, then simply stop using talc on your private parts.
+The studies showed something else: “the greatest ovarian cancer risk associated with perineal talc use was observed in the subgroup of women estimated to have made more than 10,000 applications during years”, but yet “this exposure was found in only 14% of the women with ovarian cancer.”

 Is talc comedogenic?

-Talc is often used in products for oily skin for its ability to absorb excess oil, yet some people avoid it because they are worried it may cause their skin to breakout.
-But this isn’t true either.
-A 1984 study has examined the comedogenicity of several ingredients and has discovered that a mixture of talc, water and glycerin is less comedogenic than Isopropyl Palmitate, Myristyl Myristate (two ingredients I avoid like the plague because they never fail to make my skin break out), Butyl Stearate, Decyl Oleate, Octyl Palmitate and Isopropyl Isostearate.
+Luckily, since says you’ve got nothing to worry about.
+A 1984 study tested the comedogenicity of several ingredients and discovered that a mixture of talc, water and glycerin is less comedogenic than Isopropyl Palmitate, Myristyl Myristate (two ingredients I avoid like the plague because they never fail to break me out), Butyl Stearate, Decyl Oleate, Octyl Palmitate and Isopropyl Isostearate.

 The Bottom Line